MicrosoftDocs/architecture-center/docs/best-practices/email-recommended-policies.md

 ## Tiers of security and protection

-Different organizations have different requirements regarding security and data protection.
+Most organizations have specific requirements regarding security and data protection.
 These requirements vary by industry segment and by job functions within organizations.
 For example, your legal department and Office 365 administrators might require additional security and information protection controls around their email correspondence that are not required for other business unit users.

-Each Industry has their own well-known regulations.
+Each industry also has their own set of specialized regulations.
 Rather than providing a list of all possible security options or a recommendation per industry segment or job function, this article provides recommendations for 3 different tiers of security and protection for your email that can be applied based on the granularity of your needs: [baseline, sensitive, and highly regulated](https://go.microsoft.com/fwlink/p/?linkid=841656).

 **Baseline**.
 We recommend that you establish a minimum standard for protecting data, as well as the identities and devices that access your data.
 Baseline recommendations can be followed to provide strong default protection that meets the needs of many organizations.